thanos-io/thanos/docs/components/tools.md

                                  duration relative to current time, such as -1d or 2h45m.
 Valid duration units are ms, s, m, h, d, w, y.
+      --delete-old-blocks        Delete blocks that are older then max-time.

 ```